Visit the incredible Vatican Museums at night and admire the Sistine Chapel after hours

 This renovation was only one of many sweeping the cities of the Italian Renaissance and bringing significant change to all fields of knowledge, art, and daily life.
-From the invention of the printing press to the maps that permitted Columbus to cross the ocean and reach America, from the laws of perspective to gun powder, from the techniques that allowed Brunelleschi to construct the dome of the Florence Cathedral and Michelangelo the one at St. Peter's, to the loves of famous prostitutes and courtesans, we're talking about the Renaissance.
-The Renaissance is a time of renewal and discovery, and we in our turn will rediscover this fascinating history on our Vatican group tours.
+From the invention of the printing press to the maps that permitted Columbus to cross the ocean and reach America; from the laws of perspective to gun powder, from the techniques that allowed Brunelleschi to construct the dome of Florence Cathedral and Michelangelo the dome at St. Peter's, this is the essence of the Renaissance - a time of renewal and discovery.
+We in our turn will rediscover this fascinating history on our Vatican group tours.

-The Vatican Museums possess one of the world's richest collections of Greek and Roman art, thanks to the unbridled passions that, from the Renaissance onward, led the popes to amass ancient artworks.
-Here we will accompany you in fascinating adventures of discovery, introducing you to works of great beauty like the Laocoon, the Apollo Belvedere, and dozens of others, helping you understand their original meaning and, at times, their secrets.
-Between the Courtyard of the Pinecone, the Belvedere Courtyard, and the Gallery of the Candelabra, and from the Belvedere Torso to the many statues that merit our attention, the journey we will undertake on this Vatican group tour is captivating.
-The same fascinating journey was made by the men of the Renaissance who gathered around the tables luxuriously set by popes and princes.
-Between rivers of wine and refined dishes, artists and courtesans, philosophers and cardinals discussed the works of the ancients, the new and surprising finds of ancient statues, and the great undertakings of the day like the construction of the new basilica within the old one.
+From the Pinecone Courtyard to the Belvedere Courtyard, from the Gallery of the Candelabra to the Hall of Maps and the Tapestries Gallery, the journey we'll undertake on this Vatican group tour is a captivating one.
+The same fascinating journey was made by the men of the Renaissance who gathered around tables luxuriously set by popes and princes in these very spaces.
+Over rivers of wine and refined dishes, artists and courtesans, philosophers and cardinals discussed the works of the ancients, chewed over the surprising finds of ancient statues and gave their opinions on the great undertakings of the day - the construction of the new St. Peter's basilica amongst them.

-On this group tour of the Vatican we will consider ideas such as what made it possible for sensual and even nude figures to be painted in the pope's chapel, we will tell you of the legends—true and false—of their creation, as for instance the false legend that Michelangelo painted his famous ceiling by himself.
+On this group tour of the Vatican we will consider ideas such as what made it possible for sensual and even nude figures to be painted in the pope's chapel; we'll regale you with the stories and myths surrounding their creation, such as the false legend that Michelangelo painted his famous ceiling by himself.
 We will also discuss the competition between these two geniuses of the Renaissance in the court of the pope Julius II, himself a complex character capable of terrible excesses of anger.
 But at its heart the Renaissance was a time of beauty, a time when the beauty of the body and the spirit were finally united.
 Join us on one of our Vatican walking tours to discover it.

 meeting pointNear the entrance to the Vatican museums.
 You will receive full details, including a map and photograph of the meeting point, after completing your booking